Proto-Indo-European mythology: Wind deities

 Vayu, Vedic god of the wind, shown upon his antelope vahana.

 Evidence for the deification of the wind is found in most Indo-European traditions.
 The root h₂weh₁ ("to blow") is at the origin of the two words for the wind: H₂weh₁-yú- and H₂w(e)h₁-nt-.
 The deity is indeed often depicted as a couple in the Indo-Iranian tradition.
 Vayu-Vāta is a dual divinity in the Avesta, Vāta being associated with the stormy winds and described as coming from everywhere ("from below, from above, from in front, from behind").
 Similarly, the Vedic Vāyu, the lord of the winds, is connected in the Vedas with Indra—the king of Svarga Loka (also called Indraloka)—while the other deity Vāta represents a more violent sort of wind and is instead associated with Parjanya—the god of rain and thunder.
 Other cognates include Hitt. huwant-, Lith. vėjas, Toch.
 B yente, Lat. uentus, PGmc. windaz, or Welsh gwynt.
 The Slavic Viy is another possible equivalent entity.
 Based on these different traditions, Yaroslav Vassilkov postulated a proto-Indo-European wind deity which "was probably marked by ambivalence, and combined in itself both positive and negative characteristics".
-This god is hypothesized to have been linked to life and death through adding and taking breath from people.
+This god is hypothesized to have been linked to life and death through giving and taking breath from people.